megumi30/Social-Media-Trends/README.md

 * Following are the e-commerce websites and social media platform to extract data from
    1. Flipkart
-   2. Vogue
-   3. Amazon
-   4. Myntra

-* We gathered information on the product name, rating, number of reviews, and image from websites like Flipkart and Amazon.
+* We gathered information on the product name, rating, number of reviews, and image from websites like Flipkart.

-* We gathered the fashion pictures from the various websites.
+* We gathered the laptop pictures from the website.

 * This stage can be readily scaled up because the scripts are simple to adapt to function on other websites by altering a few variables in accordance with the website   architecture.